-A new addition to the advisory board in 2020, Raj is excited to join the team and provide insights into the industry along with encouragement and mentorship to the students and faculty of TAM.
+His passion for footwear product creation runs deep and he hopes he can bring some of that passion to the students in TAM.
+A new addition to the advisory board in 2020, Raj is excited to join the team and provide insights into the industry along with encouragement and mentorship to the students and faculty of the TAM college.

 During her years in the Kansas City business arena, Barb also pursued her interest in community work and nonprofit board engagement.
 She has served on or is currently serving as the Jewish Federation’s Chair of their Allocations Committee for Kansas City and served on their Board Selection and Training Committee.
 She is currently serving on the Dean’s Council for Human Environmental Sciences and served during the “Our Time To Lead Campaign” at the University of Missouri-Columbia and keeps a hand in the happenings at the Bloch Entrepreneurial School on the UMKC campus.
 She was involved in the Boy Scouts of America, and is an Honored Woman in the tribe Mic-O-Say.
-Barb is a past Gala Chair of and a current board member of The Heart Of America’s Shakespeare Festival and helps each year with their Gala preparations and auction selections.
+Barb is a past Gala Chair of and a current board member of The Heart Of America’s Shakespeare Festival and helps each year with their auction selections.
 Through these opportunities she has become very familiar with best practices of nonprofit governance and fund development.
 In 2014, Barb was hired by Pelofsky & Associates as Director of Major Gifts.
-She has worked with numerous clients on individual donor solicitation, cultivation and growth.
-In 2019 she joined the Byrne Pelofsky team and continues to provide expert consultation and guidance for nonprofit agencies.
-Barb’s path, a little like the Yellow Brick Road,- a little windy, but ending with a clear path to the finish! ** secret: Many of my connections are from those rolodex files and bridges you should never burn.
+She worked with numerous clients on individual donor solicitation, cultivation, and growth.
+In 2019, she joined the Byrne Pelofsky team and continues to provide expert consultation and guidance for nonprofit agencies.
+Barb’s path, a little like the Yellow Brick Road- a little windy, but ending with a clear path to the finish!
+Barb’s secret: many of her connections are from those rolodex files and bridges you should never burn.